Exponentially Stable Adaptive Optimal Control of Uncertain LTI Systems: Author Biography

 \section{Author Biography}

 \begin{biography} { }{\textbf{Anton Glushchenko.} Anton Glushchenko received Software Engineering Degree from National University of Science and Technology "MISIS" (NUST "MISIS", Moscow, Russia) in 2008.
 In 2009 he gained Candidate of Sciences (Eng.)
 Degree from NUST "MISIS", in 2021 - Doctor of Sciences (Eng.)
 Degree from Voronezh State Technical University (Voronezh, Russia).
 Anton Glushchenko is currently the leading research scientist of laboratory 7 of V.A.
 Trapeznikov Institute of Control Sciences of Russian Academy of Sciences, Moscow, Russia.
 His research interests are mainly concentrated on exponentially stable adaptive control of linear time-invariant and time-varying plants under relaxed excitation conditions.
-The list of his works published includes more than 60 titles.} \end{biography}
+The list of his works published includes more than 70 titles.} \end{biography}

-\begin{biography} { }{\textbf{Konstantin Lastochkin.} Konstantin Lastochkin received his bachelor's degree in Electrical Engineering from National University of Science and Technology "MISIS" (NUST "MISIS", Moscow, Russia) in 2020.
-The same year he enrolled Masters Degree course in automation of technological processes at NUST "MISIS".
-Konstantin Lastochkin is currently a research engineer of laboratory 7 of V.A.
+\begin{biography} { }{\textbf{Konstantin Lastochkin.} Konstantin Lastochkin received his bachelor’s degree in Electrical Engineering from National University of Science and Technology ”MISIS” (NUST ”MISIS”, Moscow, Russia) in 2020, master’s degree in Automation and control of technological processes - from NUST ”MISIS” in 2022.
+Konstantin Lastochkin is currently a post-graduate student and a junior research scientist of laboratory 7 of V.A.
 Trapeznikov Institute of Control Sciences of Russian Academy of Sciences, Moscow, Russia.
 His present interests include adaptive and robust control, identification theory, nonlinear systems.
 The list of his works published includes 20 titles.} \end{biography}